Warning notices and labels

-There is a prescribed electronic warning notice which must be used for material copied and communicated under the University’s Statutory Licence Part VB.
+There is a prescribed electronic warning notice which must be used for material copied and communicated under the University’s Statutory Licences.

-The Part VB electronic warning notice MUST be displayed on or immediately before each electronic copy or communication made under the provisions of Part VB.
+The electronic warning notice MUST be displayed on or immediately before each electronic copy or communication made under the provisions of the University’s Statutory Licences.
 The notice needs to be located in such a way that a student using the material will see it.

-Do NOT use this notice for material copied outside the normal provisions of the Part VB license – see section other exceptions to copyright.
+Do NOT use this notice for material copied outside the normal provisions of the Statutory Licences – see section other exceptions to copyright.
 The notice is for electronic communication so it is NOT necessary to display the notice on photocopies (e.g. hardcopy handouts).

-There is no prescribed size for the warning notice (though it must be legible) but its format and wording cannot be amended.
+There is no prescribed size for the warning notice, provided it is legible.
+The format and wording of the notice cannot be amended.

 Examples of where to place the notice: